CrystalSystems/crystal-v2.0/README.md

 8. Added the ability to specify the user's gender.

-9. On the user page, a section has been added with detailed information about the user (gender, registration date, date of user data update).
+9. On the user page, a section has been added with detailed information about the user: gender, registration date.

 10. Added a user privacy setting that allows you to hide gender.